 Students who enjoy working with others and finding solutions to technological problems should consider an online information technology degree.
 Students who are interested in learning the behind-the-scenes of computer software development consider a degree in computer science.

-Information Technology vs. Computer Science-Key differences.
+Information Technology and Computer Science-Key differences

 How do specializations or concentrations differ between the fields of IT and Computer Science?

-Now that we know the core differences between IT and Computer Science degrees, it is time to look at what specializations or concentrations each of them offers.
+Now that we know the core differences between IT and Computer Science programs, it is time to look at what specializations or concentrations each of them offers.
 Delving deep into these will give students a better idea about each program and help them choose the stream that best aligns with their goals and interests.